Published online Aug 6, 2019. doi: 10.12998/wjcc.v7.i15.1964

 Published online: August 6, 2019

-The aim of this study was to clarify the clinical significance of intratumoral HER2 heterogeneity for HER2-positive gastric cancer treated with trastuzumab-based chemotherapy by evaluation of biopsy specimens.
+To clarify the clinical significance of intratumoral HER2 heterogeneity for HER2-positive gastric cancer, which has received trastuzumab-based chemotherapy.